I'm interested in booking a session, how can I get more information?

 My last photographer charged us $50 for the session and included 100 images on a CD, do you offer anything similar?

-I used to do it that way…but I wasn’t doing anyone any favors by just throwing them in a shopping cart.
+I used to do it that way…but I wasn’t doing anyone any favors by just throwing them in an online shopping cart.
 It was overwhelming and confusing.
-I hired Sarah & Kari to do in-person ordering appointments at the studio about 5 years ago, and it has been so beneficial to my clients!
+I hired Sarah & Kari to do in-person ordering appointments at the studio about 7 years ago, and it has been so beneficial to my clients!
 They absolutely LOVE getting to see their images for the first time on the ‘big screen’ in a beautiful slideshow set to music!
-Then Sarah or Kari goes through each image with them and helps them pick and choose their favorites…clients love looking through the product line in person.
+Then Sarah or Kari go through each image with them and help them pick and choose their favorites…clients love looking through the product line in person.
 Maybe there are a few images that would look perfect as a storyboard…perhaps there are so many favorites that a custom white album would be a perfect choice.
 These in person ordering appointments generally take about 45 minutes to 1 hour.
 Often with seniors and their parents it will take closer to 1 1/2 hours.

 Orders generally are completed within 2 to 4 weeks depending on the amount of design work involved.